 Winner: Multicharts

-It will take time learning any of these platforms, for us we just found it easier with Mulithcharts.
+It will take time to learn any of these platforms; for us, we just found it easier with Mulithcharts.

 5. Data